Xaque8787/m3uparser/README.md

       - EPG_URL="https://epg_url.com, https://epg2_url.com, etc..."
       - UNSORTED= # Default is false if blank, true will put Unsorted_VOD at same path as the other VOD folders.
       - REFRESH_LIB= # Default is false if blank.
 Will refresh libraries after each parsing.
-      - USER_NAME=Choose_Username # Username that will be used to log into the server.
+      - USER_NAME=Choose_Username # Username that will be used to log into the server/threadfin.
-      - PASSWORD=Choose_Password # Password that will be used to log into the server.
+      - PASSWORD=Choose_Password # Password that will be used to log into the server/threadfin.

     volumes:
       - movie_vod_volume:/usr/src/app/VODS/Movie_VOD/